911±¬ÁÏ

 Quick facts

-Main symptoms: Distorted leaves, honeydew and sooty mould
+Main symptom - Distorted leaves, honeydew and sooty mould

 What is Elaeagnus sucker?